-We have a specialist in-house Responsible Investment (RI) team who carry out thematic and stock-specific research to identify ethically responsible investment ideas for our range of screened Funds.
-Headed up by Neville White, Head of RI Policy & Research, and supported by Senior Responsible Investment Analysts Carlota Esguevillas and Rita Wyshelesky and Responsible Investment Analysts Amelia Gaston and Cordelia Dower-Tylee, the team is also responsible for creating an on-going dialogue with companies, allowing us to engage on a wide variety of ethical and socially responsible investment concerns.
-For investors, it's an added layer of assurance that our client's money is being invested in companies that are operating in a responsible and sustainable way.
-Our ethical and responsible investment process is overseen by an independent Advisory Panel that meets three times a year, and comprises industry and business experts, appointed for their specialist knowledge.
+We have a specialist in-house Responsible Investment (RI) team who carry out thematic and stock specific research on environmental, social and governance issues.

+The team is also responsible for creating an on-going dialogue with companies, allowing us to engage on a wide variety of sustainability topics.
+For investors, it's an added layer of assurance that our clients' money is being invested in companies that are operating in a responsible and sustainable way.

+Our responsible and sustainable investment process is overseen by an independent Advisory Panel that meets three times a year, and comprises industry and business experts, appointed for their specialist knowledge.

+We hope you find this Responsible Investment Activity Report useful and informative.
+For any further information please contact us on: